allure-framework/allure-js/packages/allure-jest/README.md

 # Allure integration for jest framework

 > **Warning**
-> This integration don't work with default runner since jest 27+.
+> This integration doesn't work with default runner since jest 27+.
 > To use this integration after jest 27 you need to change default runner to `Jasmine`.

 ## Examples